 Polled

 Alice is super tiny.
 I wait until the fainters are 2 years old before breeding because they are slow growers.
 Everyone thinks she is still a baby.
+She is my sweetest goat and so far all her babies have been the same.

-Critter Creek Farm Harper (Alice's baby)
+Critter Creek Farm Zola

-MSFGA 9300
+MSFGA 12890

 Green Pastures Poppy CCG